odoo/documentation/content/applications/productivity/mail_plugins/gmail.rst

 Install the Gmail Plugin
 ------------------------

+First, make sure you can create Google App Scripts.
+Visit https://script.google.com/home/usersettings and enable them if they are disabled.

-First, access the `GitHub repository <https://github.com/odoo/mail-client-extensions>`_ for the Odoo Mail Plugins.
+Then, access the `GitHub repository <https://github.com/odoo/mail-client-extensions>`_ for the Odoo Mail Plugins.
 Next, click on the green :guilabel:`Code` button.
 Then, click :guilabel:`Download ZIP` to download the Mail Plugin files onto the user's computer.